CKiilu/UX/notes.md

 ## INTRODUCTION

-Creation of software based on the needs and interests of the user to make projects easy for users to use and comprehend how they work.
+This design of software based on the needs and interests of the user to make projects easy for users to use and comprehend how they work.

 Designs should: